Title Introduction to VLSI

 Basic Textbooks

-1. CMOS VLSI Design: A Circuits and Systems Perspective, Neil H. E. Weste and David M. Harris, 4th Ed.
+1. CMOS VLSI Design: A Circuits and Systems Perspective, Neil H. E. Weste and David M. Harris, 4th Edition

-2. Digital Integrated Circuits: A Design Perspective, Jan M. Rabaey, Anantha Chandrakasan, and Borivoje Nikolic, 2nd Ed.
+2. Digital Integrated Circuits: A Design Perspective, Jan M. Rabaey, Anantha Chandrakasan, and Borivoje Nikolic, 2nd Edition

 Additional References